writebunny/writer/README.md

 # The WriteBunny Project

-This a novel writing tool that makes it easier to organise documents on Google Drive and provide statistics about your book.
+This a story writing tool that makes it easier to organise documents on Google Drive and provide statistics about your novel.